bvieth/powsimRData/README.md

 powsim\_RData
 =============

 This repository contains count matrices of published RNA-seq experiments (xx\_cnts.rda) and estimated negative binomial parameters as exemplaric input to powsim (xx\_estparam.rda).
+For the Kolodziejczk data set we also included simulation results.

 RNA-seq experiments
 ===================